 On iOS 7, privacy settings get a fresh coat of paint with additional options to control what is accessible to apps.
 As is the default, Privacy settings lets you control access to Location Services, Contacts, Calendars, Photos, Reminders and even Bluetooth.

 But this time around, Apple has added one more option: Microphone.
-Apps can use the iPhone/iPad’s microphone and you can control which apps have access to it.
+Apps can use the iPhone/iPad’s microphone, and you can control which apps have access to it.
 Here’s more.

 Apps using the microphone aren’t new to iOS.
-Apple did not have any restrictions or privacy controls for apps using the microphone till iOS 6.
+Apple did not have any restrictions or privacy controls for apps using the microphone until iOS 6.
 In iOS 7, you get to control which apps have access to the microphone.
 This is largely a subtle privacy security feature.

 To view what apps have access to the microphone:

 This list you see is the list of apps that can use the microphone or have features that need to use the microphone.
-You’ll notice that the apps have switches.
+You’ll notice that the apps have switched.
 You can toggle these to control access to the microphone for each app.

 Services like Google Now, third-party recording apps, dictation apps and even third-party personal assistants (that work like Siri) need access to the microphone.
 But you can control this access by toggling the switch On/Off for specific apps.

 In a majority of the cases, you’ll mostly want to have these switches turned ON for most apps that “need to” use the microphone for full functionality.
 This includes dictation apps where the basic idea is the record the voice.